Q. What do I need to pay to secure a room?

 Q. How many students share a bathroom?

-Typically there are 2 bedrooms and two bathrooms in each apartment so each bathroom is usually shared between 2 students.
+Typically there are two bedrooms and two bathrooms in each apartment so each bathroom is usually shared between 2 students.

 Q. What is NOT included in the price?